 At the end, they are excited to identify the literary devices in the poem and I get my lesson back on track.
 When I read the poem out loud, everybody wants to shout out the literary devices they found in each stanza, now that they know.

 What is the significance of the literary devices?

-Now everyone has an input as they interpret the poetry.
-They are talking about the “green thing” that grew out of the park built in the “city slums” being a symbol of hope for the people living in the poor community.
+Now everyone has an input as they interpret the poem.
+They are talking about the “green thing” that grew out of the “city slums” and the “perfume and bright petals” in the park being a symbol of hope for the people living in the poor community.